 Incorporating will not keep another business from using your name.
 Generally, every business must protect its own business name and the good will that it has acquired from the sale of its goods or services in a specific geographic area.
 Filing articles of incorporation only prevents the secretary of state from filing a document to create another corporation, limited liability company or limited partnership that has the same, a deceptively similar, or similar name as the entity already in existence.

 The probate estate may be closed any time after the expiration of the creditor’s claim period (four months from the date letters are issued) if all debts and taxes have been paid or sufficiently secured, and no problems prevent the estate from being closed.
-A Petition for Final Distribution if Filed.
+In order to close the estate, the personal representative must file a Petition for Final Distribution.
 If the court approved the Petition, the estates assets can be distributed to the heirs or beneficiaries.

 Yes.
 The Secretary of State requires that you use one of the above so that your customers know they are dealing with a Corporation.
 We will check the name that you are requesting to see if it is available.
 If the name is not available, we will contact you about your alternatives.